-- (1) The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) Petty cash should not exceed the amount of R2000.00 a month per Department. - (b) a monthly reconciliation report from petty cash administrator must be provided to the chief financial officer, including - (i) the total amount of petty cash purchases for that month; and - (ii) receipts and appropriate documents for each purchase. - (c) Verbal quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the Central Supplier Database of National Treasury, provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(b)and (c) of this policy; - (d) If it is not possible to obtain at least three verbal quotations the reason must be recorded and reported quarterly to the Chief Financial Officer or another official designated by the accounting officer;
+- (1) The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 12 (1) (a) of this Policy, are as follows - - (a) One quote system should not exceed the amount of R2000.00. - (b) a monthly register of one quote system must be provided to the chief financial officer,including - (i) the total amount of one quote system purchases for that month; and - (ii) receipts and appropriate documents for each one quote system. - (c) Verbal quotations must be obtained from at least three different providers preferably from, but not limited to, providers whose names appear on the Central Supplier Database of National Treasury, provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(b) and (c) of this policy; - (d) If it is not possible to obtain at least three verbal quotations the reason must be recorded and reported quarterly to the Chief Financial Officer or another official designated by the accounting officer;

-Author: Kgaiso P Molapo Review: Finance Management Approve: By Council File Name: Thaba Chweu S CM_v1.1pdf Policy Page 13 the names of and prices quoted by the potential suppliers must be recorded and the order must only be placed against a written confirmation from the selected supplier
+(e) the names of and prices quoted by the potential suppliers must be recorded and the order must only be placed against a written confirmation from the selected supplier